leomccormack/HO-SIRR/README.md

 % Specify windowing sizes for multi-resolution STFT, for example: pars.multires_winsize = [1024 128 16];
-pars.multires_xovers = [500 2e3]; % 1024 up to 500Hz, then 128 up to
-% 2kHz, then 16 past 2kHz (Note HOSIRR uses 50% window overlap)
+pars.multires_xovers = [500 2e3]; % 1024 up to 500Hz, then 128 up to 2kHz, then 16 past 2kHz (Note HOSIRR uses 50% window overlap)

 % Diffuse rendering parameters pars.RENDER_DIFFUSE = 1;     % 0: disable diffuse rendering, 1: enable
-pars.decorrelationType = 'noise'; % {'phase','noise'}, decorrelation via
-%convolution with 'noise', or via randomising the 'phase' pars.maxDiffuseAnalysis_Hz = 6e3; % frequency up to which to estimate the
+pars.decorrelationType = 'noise'; % {'phase','noise'}, decorrelation via convolution with 'noise', or via randomising the 'phase' pars.maxDiffuseAnalysis_Hz = 6e3; % frequency up to which to estimate the diffuseness parameter pars.alpha_diff = 0.975;     % minimum diffuseness averaging coefficient (one-pole filter)
-% diffuseness parameter
-pars.alpha_diff = 0.975;     % minimum diffuseness averaging coefficient
-% (one-pole filter)

 % Optionally, the first highest N peaks of the response may be isolated
 % and pnned with a broad-band